Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

-Our primary goal is to determine the probability that one species outcompetes the other by driving it to extinction.
-To do so, we consider the {\em backward Kolmogorov equation} (BKE; see Supplementary Information Equation 5).
-Given appropriate boundary conditions, steady state solutions of the BKE give the probability that either species goes extinct while the other persists, which we call the probability of fixation, given the initial conditions $x=x_0$ and $y=y_0$ \cite{Ewens2012,Otto2011,Czuppon2018}.
-To ease calculation and interpretation, we follow \cite{Czuppon2018} and define the variables $z=x+y$ and $p=x/(x+y)$, then rewrite the BKE in terms of $z$ and $p$, given by Supplementary Information Equation 6.
+In this bistable system, one of the two populations necessarily outcompetes the other, driving it to extinction.
+But in the stochastic model, the initial conditions merely influence probabilistically which population will win.
+To quantify this, we study the probability that population $x$ outcompetes population $y$, referred to hereafter as the probability of fixation.
+The central tool we use to determine the probability of fixation is the {\em backward Kolmogorov equation} (BKE; see Supplementary Information Equation 5).
+Given appropriate boundary conditions, steady state solutions of the BKE give the probability of fixation over varied initial conditions $(x_0,y_0)$ \cite{Ewens2012,Otto2011,Czuppon2018}.
+To ease calculation and interpretation, we follow \cite{Czuppon2018} and transform this BKE into the new coordinates